cs100/template-lab-02-git-flow/README.md

 #### Fixing a Merge Conflict

 Let's resolve the merge conflict.
 Partner 1 should type the following commands which will change their current branch to master, update it to match what is on GitHub, and switch them back to their new branch:

+> Note: You might get an error about your `test` executable being overwritten during the checkout process.
+If this happens, simply remove the executable by typing `rm test`, then try again.

 ```bash
 git checkout master